United States Federal Protective Service

-The Federal Protective Service (FPS) is a Federal Law Enforcement agency of the United States Department of Homeland Security (DHS).
+The United States Federal Protective Service (FPS) is a federal law enforcement agency of the United States Department of Homeland Security (DHS).
 It is also "the federal agency charged with protecting and delivering integrated law enforcement and security services to facilities owned or leased by the General Services Administration (GSA)"—over 9,000 buildings—and their occupants.

 FPS is a federal law enforcement agency which employs approximately 900 law enforcement officers who receive their initial training at the Federal Law Enforcement Training Center (FLETC).
-FPS provides integrated law enforcement and security services to U.S. federal buildings, courthouses, and other properties administered by the General Services Administration (GSA) and the U.S. Department of Homeland Security (DHS).
+FPS provides integrated law enforcement and security services to U.S. federal buildings, courthouses, and other properties administered by the GSA and the DHS.

 In support of their mission, FPS contracts with private security firms to provide a further 13,000 armed protective security officers (PSO) providing access control and security response within federal buildings.
 These PSOs are not federal law enforcement officers but private security employees trained by FPS.
-FPS also protects non-GSA properties as authorized and carries out various other activities for the promotion of homeland security as the Secretary of Homeland Security may prescribe, to include providing a uniformed police response to National Security Special Events, and national disasters.
+FPS also protects non-GSA properties as authorized and carries out various other activities for the promotion of homeland security as the Secretary of Homeland Security may prescribe, to include providing a uniformed police response to National Special Security Events, and national disasters.

 The FPS was a part of the Immigration and Customs Enforcement until October 2009, when it was transferred to the National Protection and Programs Directorate.
-As part of the NPPD's transformation into the Cybersecurity and Infrastructure Security Agency (CISA), the FPS was further moved to the Department's Management Directorate.
+As part of the NPPD's transformation into the Cybersecurity and Infrastructure Security Agency, the FPS was further moved to the department's Management Directorate.

 Description

-The Federal Protective Service is a branch of the Management Directorate and a component of the U.S. Department of Homeland Security (DHS).
-Functioning as the police force of the Secretary of Homeland Security.
+The Federal Protective Service is a branch of the Management Directorate and a component of the DHS, functioning as the police force of the Secretary of Homeland Security.
 The FPS is responsible for policing, securing and ensuring a safe environment in which federal agencies can conduct their business.
-The Service does this by investigating threats posed against over 9,000 federal facilities nationwide and has personnel deployed at 2,300 of them.
+The service does this by investigating threats posed against over 9,000 federal facilities nationwide and has personnel deployed at 2,300 of them.

 The FPS's work focuses directly on the interior security of the nation and the reduction of crimes and potential threats to federal facilities throughout the nation.
 Uniformed FPS officers/inspectors and special agents respond to calls for assistance, conduct investigations and provide crime prevention tips, as well as assist in emergency planning by the departments and agencies occupying the buildings for which the agency is responsible.

 All federal facilities under FPS control receive a thorough building security assessment on a recurring schedule.
 During this assessment representatives of all agencies in the facility are interviewed to gather information on the specific mission they perform within the facility, and intelligence and crime statistics for the area are reviewed, as are existing security countermeasures.
 Based on the findings and working with the agencies housed in the facility, security countermeasures are added or adjusted.
 This allows for tailored security for each individual facility versus a one-size-fits-all approach.